-The UBC Master of Data Science helps you take your career to the next level, giving you the technical foundation and real-world data experience to effectively translate data into knowledge, communicate its stories and aid decision-makers to make the right choices.
+The UBC Master of Data Science (MDS) helps you take your career to the next level, giving you the technical foundation and real-world data experience to effectively translate data into knowledge, communicate its stories and aid decision-makers to make the right choices.

 We’re looking for students who have a passion for learning and for data science, a strong work ethic, a burning intellectual curiosity and good communication and technical writing skills.
-Preference will be given to applicants with relevant professional experience.

 Note that MDS is an intense professional graduate degree program.
 It is mandatory that you attend classes, labs, and events.
 As such, we do not recommend that you work while taking this program.